stablemarkets/ChiRP/README.md

 Note this package is still in beta.
 You can follow updates about the package on [twitter](https://twitter.com/StableMarkets) .

+## How to Cite this Package
+Since this package was written in conjunction with [this paper](https://arxiv.org/abs/1810.09494), please cite it when using this package.
+Thank you!

 ## Reporting Bugs and Issues
 If you have any issues with the code, please open an issue on GitHub.